rtanubra/interesting_algos/Permutation/readme.md

     -Example of nPn

-    -returns a containing all possible permutations of a given string.
+    -returns a list containing all possible permutations of a given string.

 3. print_permutate